gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Aim for its legs!" the tiger shouted as Z40 charged into the square.
 Two net guns fired in quick succession.
-One went high,
+One shot went high.
-but the second tangled around the combat bot's front legs.
+The second tangled around the combat bot's front legs.
 It fell forward
 just in time to be struck by
-a fireball from the tech on the tiger's chest.
+a fireball from the tiger's chest.

 Behind it,
 a hodge-podge of other bots swarmed into the square.
-Some looked like the service bots from the ark, others were completely new to Violet.
+Some looked like the service bots from the ark, others were designs completely new to Violet.
-All had patches and modifications: a saw blade in place of an arm, a tire three sizes too large for its frame, and others she didn't have time to digest before they and the militia met.
+All had patches and modifications: a saw blade in place of an arm, a tire three sizes too large for its frame, and things she didn't have time to make sense of before the fighting began.

 "With me, boys!" the tiger shouted, charging forward.
 The two young goats lowered their pikes and raced after him.